Jeannette recommends the movie Still Alice

 • Home care services: Professionals can intervene to relieve families in daily care.

-• Applications and digital tools: Resources like cognitive stimulation apps can be useful for patients.
+• Applications and digital tools: Resources like cognitive stimulation apps can be helpful for patients.

 How useful was this post?